cs207-project-group4/cs207-FinalProject/docs/background.rst

 .. image:: img/computational_graph.png

-In the example above, the `w1` node contains the gradient for input `x` at some value, the data from `w1` is then passed through the `cos()` operation to create `w3`. 'w3' later multiplied with `w4` to create `w5`, and so on.
+In the example above, the `w1` node contains the gradient for input `x` at some value, the data from `w1` is then passed through the `cos()` operation to create `w3`. `w3` is later multiplied with `w4` to create `w5`, and so on.
 We will pass our input value along the "trace", and by judicious application of the chain rule, we will compute the derivative of the overall function.
 The traces can be through of as the ordered set of operations that the data undergoes.